danwild/aurora-australis-forecaster/README.md

 ## Technical To-do's

 - Switch to AngularJS for ViewModel, going to need more grunt to manage a dynamic dashboard.
+- Develop a method to dynamically build dashboard/interface from JSON config.
+- Add UI controls to update the config/model.
+- Persist and retrieve user specific interface config using HTML5 Local Storage.
-- Switch to stable txt services or press on with experimental?
+- Switch back to DSCOVR services once they stabilise.
 - ISS - we should poll service from server-side and push out to client.
 - gifshot, scale interval to img count..?
 Also need pause.
 This whole thing needs rethinking (also: we should fetch first pic of each animation).
 - move REST service polling to server - run code on server, see if we can live update gauges etc.